cybersecurity-Pro/Elevate_labs_task_1/README.md

    - Screenshots/ – A folder containing all screenshots captured during the task.

-   - scan_results/ – A folder containing Nmap scan results in text format.
+   - scan_results – A file containing Nmap scan results.

 These files together provide a complete overview of the task, including the methodology, observations, and analysis.